celery/celery/docs/userguide/extending.rst

 ``events`` commands by modifying the :attr:`~@user_options` attribute of the application instance.

-Celery commands uses the :mod:`optparse` module to parse command-line arguments, and so you have to use :mod:`optparse` specific option instances created using :func:`optparse.make_option`.
-Please see the :mod:`optparse` documentation to read about the fields supported.
+Celery commands uses the :mod:`argparse` module to parse command-line arguments, and so to add custom arguments you need to specify a callback that takes a :class:`argparse.ArgumentParser` instance - and adds arguments.
+Please see the :mod:`argparse` documentation to read about the fields supported.

 Example adding a custom option to the :program:`celery worker` command:

 .. code-block:: python

     from celery import Celery
-    from celery.bin import Option  # <-- alias to optparse.make_option

     app = Celery(broker='amqp://')

-    app.user_options['worker'].add(
+    def add_worker_arguments(parser):
+        parser.add_argument(
-        Option('--enable-my-option', action='store_true', default=False,
+            '--enable-my-option', action='store_true', default=False,
-               help='Enable custom option.'),
+            help='Enable custom option.',
-    )
+        ),
+    app.user_options['worker'].add(add_worker_arguments)

 All bootsteps will now receive this argument as a keyword argument to